wiseman-timelord/NConvert-Interface/README.md

 - Windows 10/11 (read note) -  Windows 11 & 10: ✅ Fully Supported.
 This is the primary target for your current installer.
 - [NConvert](https://www.xnview.com/en/nconvert) - ~500 image formats supported (installed by installer).
 - Python 3.10-3.12 - Tested on, 3.10 and 3.12, but ensure python.exe is, on system PATH or in `C:\Program Files\Python3##" (where ## is the version).
-- Powershell 5.1+ - Needs to be assessed, but its for the text buffer.
+- Powershell 5.1+ - Needs to be re-assessed for versioning, but its for the text buffer.
 - Internet - Installer requires internet for install of Python libraries etc.

 ### Instructions: